sandermangel/how-to-remote/README.md

 # How To Remote
+A collection of practical tips for working from home.
+All contributions are welcome, learn more on how to do so [here](https://help.github.com/en/desktop/contributing-to-projects/creating-a-pull-request).

 ## Home Office
 * Designate a room as office.
 This helps keeping home and work seperated.